njaros/miniRT_linux/README.md

 0 : Initialisation

-miniRT_linux uses linux version of minilibx
+miniRT_linux uses a linux version of minilibx

-Linux version of Minilibx only works with XMing
+This Linux version of Minilibx only works with XMing

 Boss hsmits did a tutorial to make it works : https://harm-smits.github.io/42docs/libs/minilibx/getting_started.html

-still 0 :
+still 0 : (my short tutorial if you are too lazy to read the previous link)

 a) minilibx-linux requirements : type : "sudo apt-get update && sudo apt-get install xorg libxext-dev zlib1g-dev libbsd-dev"